 My real problem is w/ UO.
 Poorly made clothing from 3rd world countries that is a complete cop off of vintage styles.
 I have sold to them multiple times and seen my exact item copied and sold by the millions three months later – hence the reason for the Urban Renewal line.They also have a reputation for hiring young designers to do a line for them, then firing them and stealing their designs the next season.
 Again, just shady.
 Huge republican conglomerate that just really, really leaves a bad taste in my mouth.

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

 haha @frenchieee.
-I would not pay for a moose or a gull either unless it’s stuffed and ready to hang on my wall.posted over 5 years ago
+I would not pay for a moose or a gull either unless it’s stuffed and ready to hang on my wall.posted about 6 years ago

 American eagle has some really cute skirts, jeans, cardigans, etc. but you have to know what you’re looking for.
 I don’t have a problem with them.